 More about Summer Cloud

-Summer Cloud is an American Indian (Tribal member of the Choctaw Nation of Oklahoma) who, though reared in the Southern Baptist faith, realized early on that many of the so-called sacred dogmas, creeds and beliefs he had been taught were at serious variance with the findings of historical researchers, Biblical scholars, Biblical archeologists, physical anthropologists, geologists and more.
-As you might expect, a boy who openly argued for modifying or throwing out beliefs and claims that had been invalidated was not especially popular among his conservative Protestant peers much less the leaders of the Baptist church he attended.
+Summer Cloud is an American Indian (Tribal member of the Choctaw Nation of Oklahoma) who, though reared in the Southern Baptist faith tradition, realized early on that many of the so-called sacred dogmas, creeds and beliefs he had been taught were at serious variance with the findings of historical researchers, Biblical scholars, Biblical archeologists, physical anthropologists, geologists and more.
+As you might expect, a boy who openly argued for modifying or throwing out beliefs and claims that had been invalidated was not especially popular among his conservative Protestant peers much less the leaders of the Southern Baptist church he attended.
 In time his critical thinking mindset propelled him on a quest for an expression of faith that both incorporated and reflected the findings of science and scholarship.
-In 1980 he became a Roman Catholic but by 2000 had abandoned some elements in Catholicism as hopelessly at odds with what was coming to light about the origins and nature of Rabbi Yehoshua/Yeshua/Jesus and his original teachings and practices as well as those of his earliest followers and disciples.
-Today Summer Cloud characterizes himself as a messianic God-fearer (The focus of this website).
-In 2015 he became a monk in the Knights of Prayer Monastic Order (Full monk in 2018) as well as a monk in several other religious communities & monastic organizations which are part of the New Monasticism movement..
+In 1980 he became a Roman Catholic (Charismatic) and in 2015 he became a lay monk in the transdemoninational Knights of Prayer Monastic Order (Full monk in 2017) as well as a monk in several other religious communities & monastic organizations which are part of the New Monasticism movement.
 In 2017 he took the name "Brother Anthony of the Resurrection".
+He characterizes his faith development stage today as "messianic Nazarene" (Covenanted & learning how to live and apply the Torah as Yeshua the Messiah, James the Just and the Apostle Paul intended).